-In September the father of Ms. Q's children takes the children out of state to live with him.
-The only child left in the home is Ms. Q's nephew.
+In September the father of Ms. Queen's children takes the children out of state to live with him.
+The only child left in the home is Ms. Queen's nephew.
 She requests to be included in the check because she has no other income.
-Because she signed the OFS-WVW-10 in February, Ms. Q cannot be included.
+Because she signed the OFS-WVW-10 in February, Ms. Queen cannot be included.
 The child, however, remains eligible.

-EXAMPLE: Miss R and her minor child apply and are found eligible for WV WORKS in June.
-In September her minor nephew runs away from home to live with Miss R. Miss R requests he be added to the WV WORKS case and this is done effective October.
-In January Miss R obtains employment and her salary makes her family ineligible for WV WORKS.
+EXAMPLE: Miss Ray and her minor child apply and are found eligible for WV WORKS in June.
+In September Ms. Ray's minor nephew runs away from home and comes to live with her.
+Miss Ray requests he be added to the WV WORKS case and this is done effective October.
+In January Miss Ray obtains employment and her salary makes her family ineligible for WV WORKS.
 However, she wants the check to continue for her nephew.
-At this point Miss R must sign an OFS-WVW-10 to indicate whether or not she wants to be included in the payment as a non-parent caretaker relative.
-This choice is binding from January-December, unless Miss R begins receiving WV WORKS for her own children.
+At this point Miss Ray must sign an OFS-WVW-10 to indicate whether or not she wants to be included in the payment as a non-parent caretaker relative.
+This choice is binding from January-December, unless Miss Ray begins receiving WV WORKS for her own children.